Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

 \subsubsection{Training Scheme}

-We consider a fixed training scheme $\Phi$, which defines, for any xent game $G$, a map $\mathcal{M}\mapsto\Phi_{G}\mathcal{M}$ which returns the model obtained by training $\mathcal{M}$ on $G$ for \emph{one run} of the game.
-A game with multiple training steps should be thought of in our framework as being made of many concatenated copies of a game $G\oplus G\oplus\cdots\oplus G$.
+We consider a fixed training scheme $\Phi$, which defines, for any Xent Game $G$, a map $\mathcal{M}\mapsto\Phi_{G}\mathcal{M}$ which returns the model obtained by training $\mathcal{M}$ on $G$ for \emph{one run} of the game.
+A game with multiple training steps should be thought of in our framework as being made of many concatenated copies of a game $G\oplus G\oplus\cdots\oplus G$. \begin{rem} For the sake of training, it can be considered that training steps are performed when a clearing ``end-of-game'' instruction is called. \end{rem}

-We assume that $\Phi$ is invariant by affine changes of coordinates, i.e. if $\alpha G+\beta$ denotes the games obtained by multiplying all scores by $\alpha$ and adding a constant $\beta$ to them, then training is identical and we obtain $\Phi_{\alpha G+\beta}=\Phi_{G}$.
-This is the case for GRPO-style training based on centered and normalized rewards, as well as for algorithms such as \cite{hongler-emil-renard-gabriel,hongler-asani-gabriel-emil-renard}.
+We assume that the training scheme $\Phi$ is invariant by rescaling (if $\alpha G$ denotes the games obtained by multiplying all scores by $\alpha$, then training is identical and we obtain $\Phi_{\alpha G}=\Phi_{G}$; in other words, the training is invariant by a rescaling of units of score).
+This is the case for GRPO-style training based on centered and normalized rewards, as well as for algorithms such as \cite{hongler-emil-renard-gabriel,hongler-asani-gabriel-emil-renard}. \begin{rem} Importantly: the space of Xent Games is not suitable to perform arbitrary rescalings of game scores by $\alpha>0$.
+We \emph{could theoretically allow} the S-XGL language to support a global rescaling of scores for each game, but this would not change anything about what can be achieved in terms of model training (as a result of the scale invariance of the training).
+However this theoretical possibility (which reflects a training algorithm) is important for our derivation (see Section \ref{subsec:meta-objective-derivation}) \end{rem}